Ocean Grove, New Jersey: Programs

 The Camp Meeting offers traditional and contemporary worship programs throughout the summer.
 Sunday worship services are held in the Great Auditorium.
 These services have featured preachers such as Billy Graham, Norman Vincent Peale, Robert H. Schuller, Billy Sunday, Ralph W. Sockman, David H. C. Read, Frank Thewlis, Tony Campolo, James A. Forbes, D. James Kennedy, Charles Stanley, William Jennings Bryan, Booker T. Washington, and Rodney "Gipsy" Smith.

 The music is led by a volunteer choir, along with professional soloists such as Ronald Naldi.
 Gordon Turk accompanies at the Hope-Jones organ.
-Jason C. Tramm is the musical director.
-Lewis A. Daniels Sr. (1927–2012), was director of music from 1966 to 2004.
+Jason Tramm is the musical director.
+Lewis A. Daniels Sr. (1927–2012) was director of music from 1966 to 2004.
 Since 1955, the annual Choir Festival held in July has gathered thousands of church choir singers, predominantly from the northeastern U.S., to sing "to the glory of God".
 In 1986, New York television station WNET featured the Choir Festival on its Summerfare program.
 The Choir Festival is also a regular feature on the Sacred Classics radio broadcast.

-The Camp Meeting also offers a contemporary worship service, "Pavilion Praise," in the beach's Boardwalk Pavilion each Sunday morning.
+The Camp Meeting also offers a contemporary worship service, "Pavilion Praise", in the beach's Boardwalk Pavilion each Sunday morning.
 A Bible Hour is held each weekday morning in the Bishop Janes Tabernacle, built in 1877, adjacent to the Great Auditorium.

-"Bridgefest," an annual two-day event, brings contemporary Christian music to young people and their families.
+"Bridgefest", an annual two-day event, brings contemporary Christian music to young people and their families.
 The event is promoted by New York–area radio station "Bridge FM" (WRDR-FM).